Mil Mi-24: Overview

 The core of the aircraft was derived from the Mil Mi-8 (NATO reporting name "Hip") with two top-mounted turboshaft engines driving a mid-mounted 17.3 m five-blade main rotor and a three-blade tail rotor.
 The engine configuration gave the aircraft its distinctive double air intake.
 Original versions have an angular greenhouse-style cockpit; Model D and later have a characteristic tandem cockpit with a "double bubble" canopy.
 Other airframe components came from the Mi-14 "Haze".
 Two mid-mounted stub wings provide weapon hardpoints, each offering three stations, in addition to providing lift.
-The loadout mix is mission dependent; Mi-24s can be tasked with close air support, anti-tank operations, or aerial combat.
+The loadout mix is mission dependent; Mi-24s can be tasked with close air support, antitank operations, or aerial combat.

 The Mi-24's titanium rotor blades are resistant to 12.7 mm (.50 caliber) rounds.
 The cockpit is protected by ballistic-resistant windscreens and a titanium-armored tub.
 The cockpit and crew compartment are overpressurized to protect the crew in NBC conditions.